ajavamind/Extract-WAV-Data/README.md

 https://www.audacityteam.org/download/

 ## Data Tape Format
-A data byte stored on the tape begins with a "1" start bit, followed by 8 data bits, and ends with an odd parity bit.
+A data byte stored on the tape begins with a "1" start bit, followed by 8 data bits, and ends with an parity bit.
 The data bits are ordered as least significant bit first.
-A program is preceded by multiple 0 bits for synchronization, until the first start bit.
+A program may be preceded by multiple 0 bits for synchronization, until the first start bit.

 ## RCA Coin Arcade Games and FRED Tape Encoding
 The COSMAC FRED 2/Arcade Game tapes sound data use two cycles of 2000 HZ to represent a 0 bit, and five cycles of 2000 HZ to represent a 1 bit.
-The program tool only works for this type of data for now.
+This tape format uses even parity.

 ## COSMAC VIP Tape Encoding
 The COSMAC VIP program data tapes use one cycle of 2000 HZ to represent a 0 bit, and one cycle of 800 HZ to represent a 1 bit.

-(Not implemented in the tool, the tool will need to be modified for VIP tape data)
+This tape format uses odd parity.

 ## Example Data Waveform in Audacity Sound Editor

 ![Screenshot of Data Waveform in Audacity](screenshot/waveform.png)

 The above screenshot example waveform data is a "01010010101".
-In the waveform example the first "1" bit is a start bit, and is followed by 8 data bits, and the waveform ends with a "1" parity bit.
+In the waveform example the first "1" bit is a start bit, and is followed by 8 data bits, and the waveform ends with a "1" parity bit (even parity).
 The data byte value is hexadecimal "52" (least significant bits first).
 This example assumes preceeding "0" bits before the first data byte.

 ## Using Audacity Video
 Here is a link to video explaining how I used Audacity to help with the WAV data extraction process.